This site is intended for US Healthcare Professionals

 Delivering the diagnosis

-Nobody loves talking about mites on their eyelashes, but it’s important to assure patients that DB is:
+It’s important to assure patients that DB is:

-1. Very common and not their fault1,4
+1. Very common and not their fault — it does not imply poor hygiene1,4,10

-3. Easy to effectively treat10
+3. Easy to effectively treat11

 of patients with collarettes have Demodex mites9

 References: 1.
 Trattler W, Karpecki P, Rapoport Y, et al. The prevalence of Demodex blepharitis in US eye care clinic patients as determined by collarettes: a pathognomonic sign.
 Clin Ophthalmol.
 2022;16:1153-1164.
 2. Fromstein SR, Harthan JS, Patel J, Opitz DL.
 Demodex blepharitis: clinical perspectives.
 Clin Optom (Auckl).
 2018;10:57-63.
 3. Rhee MK, Yeu E, Barnett M, et al. Demodex blepharitis: a comprehensive review of the disease, current management, and emerging therapies.
 Eye Contact Lens.
 2023;49(8):311-318.
 4. O’Dell L, Dierker DS, Devries DK, et al. Psychosocial impact of Demodex blepharitis.
 Clin Ophthalmol.
 2022;16:2979-2987.
 5. Tarkowski W, Moneta-Wielgoś J, Młocicki D. Demodex sp. as a potential cause of the abandonment of soft contact lenses by their existing users.
 Biomed Res Int.
 2015;2015:259109.
 6. Aumond S, Bitton E. The eyelash follicle features and anomalies: a review.
 J Optom.
 2018;11(4):211-222.
 7. Luo X, Li J, Chen C, Tseng S, Liang L. Ocular demodicosis as a potential cause of ocular surface inflammation.
 Cornea.
 2017;36(Suppl 1):S9-S14.
 8. Bitton E, Aumond S. Demodex and eye disease: a review.
 Clin Exp Optom.
 2021;104(3):285-294.
 9. Gao YY, Di Pascuale MA, Li W, et al. High prevalence of Demodex in eyelashes with cylindrical dandruff.
 Invest Ophthalmol Vis Sci.
 2005;46(9):3089-3094.
-10. XDEMVY [prescribing information].
+10. Liu J, Sheha H, Tseng SCG.
+Pathogenic role of Demodex mites in blepharitis.
+Curr Opin Allergy Clin Immunol.
+2010;10(5):505-510.
+11. XDEMVY [prescribing information].
 Tarsus Pharmaceuticals, Inc; 2023.

 INDICATIONS AND USAGE